qsnjason/qsnjsclient/README.md

 qsnjsclient
 ===

 The QSN Javascript Client implements the QSN messaging API in Javascript over Websocket.
 Supported methods include access to model data, BBS messaging, and platform notifications.
-The client implements an asynchronous messaging model and data caching system, providing realtime access to the QSN platform within node.js or HTML5 browsers.
+This client implements an asynchronous messaging model and data caching system, providing realtime access to the QSN platform within HTML5 browsers.

-This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git
+This client requires the jsSHA library for login methods. https://github.com/Caligatio/jsSHA.git

 Client Configuration
 ---